vishwarajd/M1_Addressbook_Application/1_Requirements/Readme.md

 **when :**
 when you need this applicaition can you use and store the records for most usefull for the if address and personle details will also we keep here.

+**How :**
+ --
+ > address book is a application how its works user can add and delete and modify records of address and information using application and its simple structure and very easy useble.

 ## Details AdressBook
 **High Level Requirement :**
 - system capacity  windows 32 and windows 64